Autumn leaf color: Photoprotection

 According to the photoprotection theory, anthocyanins protect the leaf against the harmful effects of light at low temperatures.
 The leaves are about to fall, so protection is not of extreme importance for the tree.
 Photo-oxidation and photoinhibition, however, especially at low temperatures, make the process of reabsorbing nutrients less efficient.
-By shielding the leaf with anthocyanins, according to the photoprotection theory, the tree manages to reabsorb nutrients (especially nitrogen) more efficiently.
+By shielding the leaf with anthocyanins, according to photoprotection theory, the tree manages to reabsorb nutrients (especially nitrogen) more efficiently.

 Coevolution

 According to the coevolution theory, the colors are warning signals to insects like aphids that use trees as a host for the winter.
 If the colors are linked to the amount of chemical defenses against insects, then the insects will avoid red leaves and increase their fitness; at the same time, trees with red leaves have an advantage because they reduce their parasite load.
-This has been shown in the case of apple trees where some domesticated apple varieties, unlike wild ones, lack red leaves in autumn.
+This has been shown in the case of apple trees where some domesticated apple varieties, unlike wild ones, lack red leaves in the autumn.
 A greater proportion of aphids that avoid apple trees with red leaves manage to grow and develop compared to those that do not.
 A trade-off, moreover, exists between fruit size, leaf color, and aphids resistance as varieties with red leaves have smaller fruits, suggesting a cost to the production of red leaves linked to a greater need for reduced aphid infestation.

-Consistent with red-leaved trees providing reduced survival for aphids, tree species with bright leaves tend to select for more specialist aphid pests than do trees lacking bright leaves (autumn colors are useful only in those species coevolving with insect pests in autumn).
+Consistently with red-leaved trees providing reduced survival for aphids, tree species with bright leaves tend to select for more specialist aphid pests than do trees lacking bright leaves (autumn colors are useful only in those species coevolving with insect pests in autumn).
 One study found that simulating insect herbivory (leaf-eating damage) on maple trees showed earlier red coloration than trees that were not damaged.

 The coevolution theory of autumn colors was proposed by W. D. Hamilton in 2001 as an example of evolutionary signalling theory.
-With biological signals such as red leaves, it is argued that because they are costly to produce, they are usually honest, so signal the true quality of the signaller with low-quality individuals being unable to fake them and cheat.
-Autumn colors would be a signal if they are costly to produce, or be impossible to fake (for example if autumn pigments were produced by the same biochemical pathway that produces the chemical defenses against the insects).
+With biological signals such as red leaves, it is argued that because they are costly to produce, they are usually honest vouchers for the true quality of the signaler, whereas "low-quality" individuals are unable to fake them and cheat.
+Autumn colors would be a signal if they were costly to produce, or be impossible to fake (for example if autumn pigments were produced by the same biochemical pathway that produces the chemical defenses against the insects).

-The change of leaf colors prior to fall have also been suggested as adaptations that may help to undermine the camouflage of herbivores.
+The changing leaf colors prior to the fall have also been suggested as adaptations that may help to undermine the camouflage of herbivores.

 Many plants with berries attract birds with especially visible berry and/or leaf color, particularly bright red.
 The birds get a meal, while the shrub, vine, or typically small tree gets undigested seeds carried off and deposited with the birds' manure.
 Poison ivy is particularly notable for having bright-red foliage drawing birds to its off-white seeds (which are edible for birds, but not most mammals).